keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 simple compiler passes for a toy language.

 > You might think—*oh, crickets! again these functional programmers
-> with their compilers! gimme some real problems!*—but I will interject.
+> with their compilers! gimme some real problems!*
 >
 > First, compilers are the single most researched application of software,
 > so there is existing terminology which can be quickly used to